Skin Protects Us

 Drinking alcohol enlarges a person's blood vessels, which can temporarily redden or flush the cheeks.
 When blood vessels are severely damaged by chronic drinking, the palms and soles also become reddened.

 Chronic drinkers develop larger oil glands and blood vessels.
 This process results in the enlargement of the skin's pores, particularly of the nose and chin.
-Chronic drinking can cause the liver disease, cirrhosis, which changes the skin color to yellow.
+Chronic drinking can cause liver disease, including cirrhosis, which changes the skin color to yellow.

 Much of the same advice about tattooing applies to body piercing.
-Infection is possible if the piercer does not follow proper health procedures, such as washing hands, wearing latex gloves disinfecting surfaces, and using a new sterile needle.
+Infection is possible if the piercer does not follow proper health procedures, such as washing hands, wearing gloves, disinfecting surfaces, and using a new sterile needle.
 Infection is also possible if the individual does not care for the hole properly.
 About 15% of the population is allergic to nickel, a material common in body jewelry.
 These people may experience rashes as a result of exposure to the metal.

 Exercise also increases sweating and skin temperature.
 Infections caused by bacteria and/or fungi may occur if proper hygiene is not performed after exercise.
 In addition, some clothes and shoes used while exercising can lead to blisters on the hands, feet or body.